501 STUDENT ATTENDANCE

 501.04 ENTRANCE - ADMISSIONS

-The board shall require evidence of age and residency in the form of a birth certificate or other evidence before the student may enroll in the school district's education program.
-It shall be within the discretion of the superintendent to determine what is satisfactory evidence for proof of age.
+501.04 ENTRANCE - ADMISSIONSBefore the student may enroll in the district's education program, the board shall require evidence of age and residency in the form of a birth certificate or other evidence of age.
+It is within the discretion of the superintendent to determine what is satisfactory evidence for proof of age.

 Prior to enrollment, the child must provide the administration with their health and immunization certificate.
-Failure to provide this information within the time period set by the superintendent shall be reason for suspension, expulsion or denying admission to the student.
+Failure to provide this information within the time period set by the superintendent is reason for suspension, expulsion or denying admission to the student.

 Legal Reference: Iowa Code §§ 139.9; 282.1, .3, .6 (1999).